DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ## Shooting

 We've got a moving player, now let's try to add a basic shooting mechanic to our game.
 What we are going to build here is a basic four point shooting system.
 What that means is we can shoot up, down, left, and right.\
-This will be expandable to an eight point system (four point plus diagonals) and including in the script library will be a mouse shooting script (aim with the mouse 360 degrees around your player).\
+This will be expandable to an eight point system (four point plus diagonals) and included in the script library will be a [mouse shooting script](./Library/MouseShooting.cs) (aim with the mouse 360 degrees around your player).\
 Don't worry about that yet though, onto the basic four point system.

 ### Setting Up Button Inputs